 Besides all of this, we wanted to further bridge the gap between you, the consumers, and our farmers.
 How often do we get an opportunity to take a peek into their lives and connect on a more humane level?

 This piece brings you intimate narratives of our farmers’ lives.
 Their profound conversations with nature, their work, their families, the society and possibly the universe.
-What floats on their mind while they pluck the leaves, or what gets them going each and every single day to bring us the luxury of these teas?
+What floats on their mind while they pluck the loose tea leaves, or what gets them going each and every single day to bring us the luxury of these teas?

 We invite you all to be a part of these conversations and applaud these laborious farmers who toil day and night to ensure we can indulge in the luxury of these magnificent teas.